Buckie High School: Buildings

 The main school building is separated into three sections - the old building, the "new" building and the new performing arts facility, opened in 2010.

 The old building has two floors, the ground floor consisting of the English department and some of the modern languages department.
 Upstairs is mainly mathematics, with two modern languages classrooms.

 In the "new" building, there are some recreational areas on the ground floor which include reception, the snack bar, and the social area with vending machines.
-There are also the medical room, senior leadership team offices and the janitors' office.
-There are classrooms for P.E. (connected to the swimming pool), business education, art and design, computing/ICT and "Successmaker".
-On the second floor, there are home economics, the library, the prefects' common room, history, the staff room and another business education classroom.
-On the top floor are biology, physics, chemistry, geography and the technicians' base.
+There is also the medical room, senior leadership team offices and the janitors' office.
+There are classrooms for P.E. (connected to the swimming pool), business education, art and design and computing/ICT.
+On the second floor, there is home economics, the library, the prefects' common room, history, modern studies and the staff room.
+On the top floor is biology, physics, chemistry, practical electronics, geography, RME and the technicians' base.

-The new extension consists of two RME classrooms, three music classrooms, a suite of music practice rooms and a state-of-the-art performance space, with bleacher seating for 240 people.
+The new extension consists of two classrooms, two music classrooms, a drama classroom, a suite of sound proof music practice rooms and a state-of-the-art performance space, commonly referred to as the Highfield Hall, with fold away bleacher seating for 240 people.
 There is also a technical block which consists of woodwork, metalwork and technical drawing rooms.